KamilWasilonek/Recipes-book/README.md

 # Recipe book
-This project allow to store recipies with the most imporant details(description, time of preparation).
-To see recipies it is obligatory to register and then login.
-All recipies are visible for everyone but only author of the recipie can modify it.
+This project allow to store recipes with the most imporant details(description, time of preparation).
+To see recipes it is obligatory to register and then login.
+All recipes are visible for everyone but only author of the recipie can modify it.

 # Project live
 The project use firebase hoisting: